paulavishek/Nexus-360/CONTRIBUTING.md

 ---

-Thank you for contributing to the Project Management Chatbot!
+Thank you for contributing to Nexus360!
 Your efforts help make this tool better for everyone.